What constitutes cheating in a relationship?

 Here is a brief overview of the different laws that might be applicable.
 Hindus, Sikhs, Jains and Buddhists are governed by the Hindu Marriage Act, 1955.
 Christians are governed by the Indian Christian Marriage Act, 1872 and Indian Divorce Act, 1869.
 Muslims are governed by the Dissolution of Marriage Act, 1939 and the Muslim Women (Protection of Rights on Divorce) Act, 1986.
 Parsis are governed by the Parsi Marriage and Divorce Act, 1936.
 In addition, you have the Special Marriage Act, 1954 which is meant for anyone belonging to any religion.

 2. Divorce by mutual consent: If you and your spouse choose to part ways once cheating has been established, you could pursue divorce by mutual consent.
 You can use section 13-B of the Hindu Marriage Act to file a petition for divorce by mutual consent.
 For this petition to be filed, the husband and wife have to agree on the alimony amount as well as child custody arrangement after divorce.
-You could also have an arrangement to receive a maintenance amount after the divorce is granted.
+You could also have the arrangement to receive a maintenance amount after the divorce is granted.

 3. Wait time for divorce by mutual consent: When you divorce by mutual consent, you will have to wait for 1 year before you file for divorce.
 During this period, you should live separately before filing the petition for divorce by mutual consent.
 The petition is filed at the family court of the district where both parties lived together for the last time.
 After the petition is filed, the court usually adjourns the case for another 6-months.
 Only then you have the opportunity to get the divorce finalised.